 Cancer prevention studies have also shed light on how physical exercise and lifestyle factors can cause cancer.
 A lack of physical activity and extra time spent on sedentary activities are linked to a higher risk of developing cancer.
 Likewise, red meat, alcohol, and processed meat are risk factors for cancer development.

 While cancer prevention research has identified the leading causes of cancer, some of these causes are impossible to prevent.
 Several genetic mutations have been linked to certain cancers.
 For instance, the BRCA1 and BRCA2 genes are linked to a higher risk of developing breast and ovarian cancers.
 The presence of these genes can change a patient’s treatment options.
-Some women decide to have both breasts removed if they possess one of these genes and have breast cancer in just one breast.
+Some women decide to remove both breasts if they possess one of these genes and have breast cancer in just one breast.

 Oncology Research Is Causing the Number of New Cancer Cases to Decline